metamesh/metamesh.org/content/english/standalone/projects.md

 ---
-title: In-Home WiFi Pilot Project
+title: Projects
 layout: standalone
 date: '2020-08-14T05:29:25.000-07:00'
 url: "/projects"

 ---
+## In-Home WiFi Pilot Project

 Meta Mesh Wireless Communities is proud to announce our In-Home WiFi pilot project: _Internet Access for Distanced Learning in Three In-need Pittsburgh Communities: Homewood, Coraopolis, and New Kensington._

 **Please scroll to the bottom of this page for the participant form.**